 For the most up-to-date and complete information on marriage requirements, please contact the records registry office (Matični Ured) in the locality where the marriage will take place.
-The following is an unofficial summary of the requirements for a U.S. citizen to marry in Croatia (the U.S. Embassy in Croatia assumes no legal liability for the accuracy of this information):
+The following is an unofficial summary of the requirements for a U.S. citizen to marry in Croatia (the U.S. Embassy in Croatia assumes no legal liability for the accuracy of this information).
+You will need:

 - Valid U.S. passport.

 - U.S. birth certificate translated into Croatian by a sworn court interpreter (PDF 249 KB); the U.S. birth certificate must bear the Apostille seal of the competent authority of the issuing U.S. state and must be a new copy issued within the past 90 days.
 Obtaining the Apostille and/or new birth certificate may require several days or weeks, depending on the state.
 For addresses of relevant state apostille authorities, click here .